Akash7142/Power-BI-Hospitality-Dasboard/README.md

 Create relevant insights that are not provided in the metric list/mock-up dashboard.

 A picture of Mock dashboard is provided for an idea.

+Note: This data doesn't belong to me.
+It's a challange project that I did